U.S. Open snippets from fourth round at Erin Hills

-ERIN, Wisconsin Following are some snippets from the fourth round of the U.S. Open on Sunday.
+ERIN, Wisconsin (Reuters) - Following are some snippets from the fourth round of the U.S. Open on Sunday.

 World number one Dustin Johnson is not exactly known as a chatterbox and neither is the man who replaced him as U.S. Open champion good friend and training partner Brooks Koepka.
 Johnson gave Koepka a pep talk on Saturday night but apparently it did not take long to deliver the message: